NathanKhadaroo/tfgm_webscraping/README.md

 - scheduling_windows.R uses the taskscheduler app to run "tfgm_webscrape.R" once every minute.
 Use this if you are using a windows device.
 This file also contains code for merging outputs from "tfgm_webscrape.R".

+To run this code you will need:

+- The following R packages installed: taskscheduleR (if using windows), cronR (if using unix), tidyverse, httr, jsonlite, and lubridate.

+- To sign up to the tfgm API (https://developer.tfgm.com) and optain a subscription key.

+- To change any non-relative path names to locations on your computer.